Side effects of radiotherapy for anal cancer

 Mary: Being outside, that's a big, massive thing as well because you're feeling the fatigue and I think getting outside, just getting a bit of fresh air that really, really did help me.

 Martin (Radiographer): The tiredness you can expect to begin within the first few weeks of treatment.
-Once it reaches its peak, about two weeks after treatment it recovers quite quickly after that.
+Once it reaches its peak, about two weeks after treatment then it recovers quite quickly after that.

 Mary: It's not forever.
 You're not going to be like this forever and I did have to tell myself that.